green8-dot/research-synthesis-engine/README.md

 ## License

+MIT License

+Copyright (c) 2025 Derek Green

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

-MIT License - See LICENSE file
+See [LICENSE](LICENSE) file for full details.

 ## Author